gnu-octave/instrument-control/README.md

 Documentation
 ==============

-See the function list for instrument-control on [octave forge](https://octave.sourceforge.io/instrument-control/overview.html) for function documentation.
+See the function list for [instrument-control](https://gnu-octave.github.io/instrument-control/) for function documentation.

 Read the Octave [instrument-control wiki](https://wiki.octave.org/Instrument_control_package) for install tips and examples.